Seven-String Pickup Options

-One thing 7-string players continually cite as an attraction to the extended range of the seven is that they can still play everything that they could play on a six-string guitar – as well as getting down into much lower musical territory.
+One thing 7-string guitarists continually cite as an attraction to the extended range of the instrument is that they can still play everything that they could play on a six-string guitar – as well as getting down into much lower territory when they need it.
 And that’s true of tone too: the sounds you get out of your six-string pickups are also available from 7-string versions.
-Many of our popular models are available in versions for 7-string players, and even if we don’t offer a production 7-string version of a six-string pickup you’ve just gotta have on your seven, the Custom Shop may be able to help!
+Many of our popular models are available in versions for 7-string players, and even if we don’t offer a production 7-string version of a six-string pickup that you’ve just gotta have on your seven, the Custom Shop may be able to help!
 Check out this video putting our 7-String pickups to the test:

 Here you can compare them easily without the backing track…

 Here’s is a list of our 7-string pickups.

 The JB Model is the world’s most popular humbucker, powering landmark recordings by everyone from KISS to King’s X to Sevendust to to Alice In Chains to Megadeth.
 It’s a high-output screamer for the bridge position, with singing highs and lively harmonics.
 And it’s perfectly suited to the 7-string because it sounds crunchy, rich and aggressive at the same time.

 The Jazz is a classic moderate-output neck humbucker designed to pair up well with the JB Model.
 But even though it’s named the Jazz, it’s capable of much more.
 Its clear, articulate high end translates into a distorted lead sound that tracks speedy playing with plenty of detail and clarity.

 Inspired by the P.A.F. humbuckers of the 50s, the ’59 Model’s sound is full and bright, and it works equally well in the bridge or neck positions.
 As a bridge pickup it has smooth sustain, warm-but-not-overpowering mids and a clear high end.
 In the neck position it sounds slightly scooped, with good sustain and articulation.
 And it sounds great in single coil mode too.